WICG/ua-client-hints/README.md

 ## A Proposal

-By default, servers should receive only the user agent's brand and major version number.
+By default, servers should receive only the user agent's brand and significant version number.
 Servers can opt-into receiving information about minor versions, the underlying operating system's major version, and details about the underlying architecture and device.
 The user agent can make reasonable decisions about how to respond to sites' requests for more granular data.
 We might